pylint-dev/astroid/doc/source/inference.rst

 :class:`InferenceContext`
-    Instances of this class can be passed to the :meth:`infer` methods to convey aditionnal information on the context of the current node, and especially the current scope.
+    Instances of this class can be passed to the :meth:`infer` methods to convey additional information on the context of the current node, and especially the current scope.

 .. todo:: Write something about :class:`Scope` objects and